Introduction to Opiate Addiction

 An Opioid Addiction Treatment Program Creates A Path Forward

 The hard part about opioid dependence is that it can be nearly impossible to stop using.
 Even if you want to, your body and brain make it impossible to stop using.
 But, it’s possible to break that type of control the drug has on you in a treatment program.
+A comprehensive range of therapies specifically designed to assist individuals in their recovery from opioid addiction is essential for a holistic approach to treatment.

 Often, this is done using medication.
 Medication-assisted treatment enables your doctors to provide medication to ease the withdrawal symptoms you are experiencing.
 This helps to make it easier to stop using and may prevent early relapse.
 Medications work to make it a bit easier to stop.
+A highly structured environment within the treatment program fosters recovery by providing a supportive framework where residents can actively engage in their recovery processes and build responsibility.

 Treatment for opioid dependence also often focuses on improving the damage done by these drugs.
 This includes damage to relationships, self-esteem, physical and mental health, and futures.
 This is done through access to a range of therapies.
 These therapies are important because they teach you how to spot triggers and avoid them.
 They also allow you to build up confidence.
+Addressing the underlying causes of addiction is crucial for creating individualized treatment plans that ensure long-term recovery.

 At Paramount Recovery Centers, we offer a range of therapies to enable this.
 Some of them include: